HttpAnimation/FYC-Rewrite-V2/README.md

 # FYC Rewrite
-This repo is mainly for testing random stuff.
+This branch is mainly for testing random stuff.